A bit about Dr. Koch:

 Dr. Koch has served as a consultant/expert witness for more than 100 legal firms, corporations, and universities.
 His diverse cases have included the ordering and sale of wine via the Internet, the value of copyrights, and the economics of the leather furniture industry.
 Lumina Foundation published his analysis of textbook markets, Turning the Page, in 2013.

 Dr. Koch has led or been a part of teams commissioned by boards of trustees of more than 50 universities to evaluate the strategic positions of these institutions.
-He has evaluated the presidents of institutions such as the University of Hawai'i, Muhlenberg College, Talladega College, the University of Central Florida, Auburn University, and the University of Alaska.
+He has evaluated the presidents of institutions such as the University of Hawaii, Muhlenberg College, Talladega College, Louisiana Tech, the University of Central Florida, Auburn University, and the University of Alaska.
 His 1996 book, Presidential Leadership (co-authored with James L. Fisher) is used as a reference and textbook in many universities and leadership institutes.
 In July 2004, his The Entrepreneurial College President (with James L. Fisher), was published by Praeger for the American Council on Education.